 Read this to learn how you can qualify for debt settlement.

 Unfortunately, loan accounts that are reported as being “settled” may have a negative effect on your credit score.

 One of the biggest deciding factors on which route to choose will depend on how deep in debt you are and your ability to make your payments.
 If your debt load is extremely heavy and you’re on the verge of defaulting on your payments, debt settlement may be your better option.

 On the other hand, if your income still allows you to continue to make payments – albeit with little difference in your debt load each month – credit counselling may be a better option.

 Learn how to create your own debt repayment plan.
 Click here.

 What to Look for in a Credit Counselling Agency

-There are plenty of credit counselling services available, all offering to help consumers with their debt.
+There are plenty of credit counselling services available in Alberta, all offering to help consumers with their debt.
 Given all the options out there, it can be daunting to choose the right service to work with.
-Unfortunately, while there are many credit counselling services that genuinely help consumers, there are others that are out there to simply scam vulnerable targets.
+Unfortunately, while there are many credit counselling services that genuinely help consumers in Alberta, there are others that are out there to simply scam vulnerable targets.